20 January 2025

 ~ ~ Sign up for your free daily meditation

-Some nice thoughts for this new week:
+A nice song for this week:

 We have some inspiring and motivational books that may interest you.
 Our main way of supporting this site is through the sale of books, either physical copies or digital copies for your Amazon Kindle (including the online reader).
 All of the money that we earn through them comes back to the site in one way or another.
 Just click on the picture to the left to visit our page of books, both fiction and non-fiction!